 – Curriculum vitae of the candidate, which must not exceed two pages in length.

-– List of 6 of the candidate’s most significant publications, including citation information, not to exceed one page.
+– List of six of the candidate’s most significant publications, including citation information, not to exceed one page.

 – Commentary on the publications, which makes the case for the award, not to exceed two pages.

-– Letters of support, up to a maximum of three pages.
+– Up to three letters of support, up to a maximum of two pages each.

 The 2016 IUPAP Young Scientist Prize in the field of Magnetism will be awarded to:

 Dr. Wei Han, Peking University, China

 “For significant contributions to spin injection, spin transport and spin relaxation in graphene, and to the discovery of interface transparency and triangular antiferomagnetic IrMn3 for spin orbit torque in magnetic heterostructures.”

 The award will be presented to Dr. Han at the next International Conference on Magnetism (ICM), which will take place in San Francisco, July 15-20, 2018.

 Dr. Wei Han has been a tenure-track assistant professor in the International Center for Quantum Materials (ICQM) at Peking University since 2014.
 He received his Ph.D. in physics at University of California, Riverside in 2012.
 Then, he spent two and half years at IBM Almaden Research Center as a postdoctoral associate.
 Dr. Han’s main research focus has recently been on graphene spintronics, spin orbit torque in magnetic heterostructures, and two-dimensional quantum interfaces/materials.
 Dr. Han is the recipient of the 2009 AVS Leo Falicov student award and the 2012 APS GMAG student dissertation award.

 The 2015 IUPAP Magnetism Award and Néel Medal have been awarded to